blues-lab/passive-listening-prototype/README.md

 ## Running

-To run the current version, you'll need to launch an instance of (1) the hub and (2) the transcription service, from their respective directories.
+To run the current version, you'll need to launch the following:

+1. an instance of the hub, from the `hub` directory
+2. an instance of the transcription service, from the `transcribe` directory
+3. an instance of the Voice Activity Detection service, from the `vad_service` repo.
+Note that it's written in Python and is launched differently from the other services.
+4. a classifier (or several).
+These are in a separate repo.

 For any of the services, there are 3 ways of running them:

 1. `./gradlew run` builds and runs the code in one command.
 You'll need to specify the CLI args like `./gradlew run --args "--some-flag"`
 2. `./gradlew installDist` then (from the project subdirectory) `./build/install/<project>/bin/<project> --some-flag`
 3. `./gradlew shadowJar` then (from the project subdirectory) `java -jar ./build/libs/<project>-all.jar --some-flag`.
 This JAR can also be copied to other systems.